PostHog/posthog.com/contents/tutorials/framer-analytics.md

 [Framer](https://www.framer.com/) is a popular no-code site builder that makes it easy to design a high-quality site.

-To maximize the effectiveness of your Framer site, you need analytics about how users are using it.
-Data like pageviews, button clicks, and session replays are critical to doing to improvement.
+To maximize the effectiveness of your Framer site, you need analytics to see how users are using it.
+Data like pageviews, button clicks, and session replays are critical to improving your site.

-This tutorial shows you how to set up PostHog on your Framer site for event autocapture, session replays, custom event capture, and feature flags.
+This tutorial shows you how to set up PostHog on your Framer site for capturing events, session replays, and implementing feature flags.

 ## Adding PostHog to your Framer site